 Included Accessories

-Things like a roof rack and cargo box on your large SUV, or all-weather floor mats in your sedan are all items you want to let the dealership know you're including in the trade.
+You want to let the dealership know you're including items like a roof rack and cargo box on your large SUV or all-weather floor mats in your sedan in the trade.

-In Canada, winter tires are required in some provinces and recommended in most others.
+Some Canadian provinces require winter tires, and others strongly recommend them.
 This makes them an important part of a vehicle valuation.

-If you're offering your trade-in with a set of summer and winter tires, let the dealer know, as it'll make the vehicle more marketable and potentially increase your offer.
+If your trade-in includes a set of summer and winter tires, let the dealer know.
+This will make it far easier for the dealership to market it and could increase your offer.
 If those winter tires are already mounted on wheels and ready for installation, that's even better.

-If the dealership doesn't consider any included accessories in its trade-in valuation, you can remove these items and use them on your new car if they fit, or you can sell them for extra cash.
+If the dealership won't boost your trade-in value in Ontario based on your included accessories in its trade-in valuation, you can remove them and install them on your new car if they fit.
+If they don't fit, you can sell them for extra cash.

 Dealership Demographic Fit